Dim All the Lights: Background

 Prior to the release of "Dim All the Lights", Summer had released "Hot Stuff" and "Bad Girls" and, later, the "No More Tears (Enough Is Enough)" duet with Barbra Streisand, all of which reached number one on the Billboard Hot 100.
 "Dim All the Lights" also became another massive hit for her.
 Overseas, it peaked at number 29 on the UK Singles Chart.
 Like "Hot Stuff" and "Bad Girls" before, Summer's "Dim All the Lights" and "No More Tears" were simultaneously in the top three.
 Summer was the first female artist to achieve that feat.

 "Dim All the Lights" was Summer's only hit single that she wrote alone.
 She had originally considered giving the song to Rod Stewart but changed her mind.
-The song was nominated for Best Disco Recording at the 22nd Grammy Awards in 1980.
+The song was nominated for Best R&B Performance, Female at the 22nd Grammy Awards in 1980.
 The song caused a rift between Donna and Casablanca label president Neil Bogart, who had promised to wait a month longer than he did before releasing Summer's duet with Barbra Streisand, to allow "Dim" to peak first.

 The recording is remarkable for Summer sustaining a note for 16 seconds.
 In comparison, Bill Withers set the overall record nearly two years earlier, sustaining a note for 18 seconds in "Lovely Day".

 The record's flipside, "There Will Always Be a You," was also written alone by Summer.
 It also received some airplay and was charted as an album cut on some North American radio stations (notably CKLW in Windsor, Ontario, where it reached number two in October 1979; "Dim All the Lights" failed to chart prominently on that station).